History

 HIST-276 U.S. Women's History Since 1890

 This course considers the historical evolution of women's private lives, public presence, and political engagement within and beyond the borders of the United States, from the 1890s to the present.
 How have U.S. racism, consumer capitalism, immigration, and changing forms of state power shaped women's experiences and possibilities?
 How have regimes of gender, sexuality, bodily comportment, and reproduction evolved in relation to national and global changes?
-Emphasis will be placed on the experiences and perspectives of working-class women, women of color, and colonized women.
+Emphasis will be placed on the experiences and perspectives of working-class women, women of color, and Indigenous women.

 Crosslisted as: GNDST-206US